 There are so many fantastic things to do in Miami with kids…you won’t even be able to do them all in a weekend!
 So pack your bags.
 We’re going to Florida!

-Below you’ll find the top things for kids…plus our favorite places that work for adults but are also kid-friendly (because that’s the way we prefer to travel)….and then several restaurants that will make mom and dad just as happy as the kiddos!
+Below, you’ll find the top things kids will love…plus our favorite places that work for adults, but are also kid-friendly (because that’s the way we prefer to travel)….and then several restaurants that will make mom and dad just as happy as the kiddos!

 Zoo Miami is the largest and oldest zoo park in Florida!
 In addition to a special Everglades animal exhibit (with a river ride!), you’ll find species from Africa, Australia and Asia.
 Get a lay of the land by starting with the monorail ride around the park, and be sure to finish at the Critter Connection petting zoo.